helenaferdy/helenaferdy.github.io/_posts/2025-12-12-gcp-fw-endpoint.md

 ## Security Profiles

-First we need to create a Security Profiles, first one is for IPS Profile.
+First we need to create Security Profiles, first one is for IPS Profile.
 Here we set the Deny Override for pretty much every alert apart for Informational

 ![x](/static/2025-12-12-gcp-fw-endpoint/01.png)